Chat to an adviser online. Monday to Thursday: 9am to 5pm. Friday: 9am to 4:30pm.

 - Universal Credit - From the 1st of April 2019, to qualify for free school meals through receiving Universal Credit, your yearly net earnings must be no more than £7,400.

 Find out more about tax free and taxable benefits (external website).

 Foster children are not eligible for free school meals.
 This is because foster parents already receive an allowance for looking after the child.

 You can only apply for free school meals from the local authority of where your child goes to school.

 If your child goes to a school in Denbighshire, you can apply online for free school meals.

 If you currently receive free school meals from being in receipt of Universal credit, Income Support, Job Seekers Allowance Income Based, Employment and Support Allowance; Income Related or Guaranteed Pension Credit, you will continue receive them until December 2023.

-You’ll need to let us know if your child leaves or changes school before then.
+Please let us know if your child leaves or changes school.

 Please complete a free school meals application form to let us know if your child has moved school in Denbighshire or contact us to cancel free school meals.